saviogl/saviogl.github.io/_posts/2016-03-08-unix-overview-for-macosx-users-part-V.markdown

 And thus, we get a nice and customized command prompt.

-# Until next post
+# Until the next post
-Throughout this series of posts, we've explored a lot of Unix concepts and features, to get your started on this powerful operating system.
+Throughout this series of posts, we've explored a lot of Unix concepts and features to get you started on this powerful operating system.
 However, we're just scratching the surface and there is much more to everything that I've said here.
-The idea was not to turn you into a Unix expert, but to introduce you to a new world (or make you more familiar to it), which I consider extremely important, and several times is taken for granted by many developers.
+The idea was not to turn you into a Unix expert, but to introduce you to a new world (or make you more familiar to it), which I consider extremely important, and which many times is taken for granted by many developers.